oiax/tgweb/README.md

 The following table names are available in the front matter block:

+* main
 * data
 * style
-* meta
+* meta.name
-* http-equiv
+* meta.http-equiv
-* meta-property
+* meta.property
 * link

-The first two are described in this section; the other four are described in [Managing the Contents of the `<head>` Element](#managing-the-contents-of-the-head-element).
+The first three are described in this section; the other four are described in [Managing the Contents of the `<head>` Element](#managing-the-contents-of-the-head-element).

 ### Predefined properties

-In the area before the first table header in the front matter block, set the value of _predefined properties_.
+In the _main_ table of the front matter block, set the value of _predefined properties_.

 The following are examples of predefined properties: